 The planned 7th Bridge crossing Dubai Creek will help to reduce traffic congestion in Dubai.
-Our competition entry for this conspicuous area proposes an eye-catching bridge which combines high-tech solutions with traditional elements.
+The competition entry by architects ZJA for this conspicuous area proposes an eye-catching bridge which combines high-tech solutions with traditional elements.

 ‘Lateen’ stands out as a technically and visually striking bridge.
 It serves as a landmark that has a dramatic visual presence on the creek.
 At the same time it responds to the landscape context on both sides of the creek.
 Its superb and advanced construction turns over a new leaf in bridge engineering.